 9.0.1 Should any written report be received of malpractice, not adhering to Standards or disputes with clients, the Association shall appoint 2 committee members to review the reported incident, and/or if necessary appoint an independent assessor to inspect the installation, or problem, and produce a written report on the occurrence.

-9.0.2 Should a system installation be found to be in contradiction to any of the industry standards, or a member company is found guilty of malpractice, they will be issued with a written warning.
+9.0.2 Should a system installation or service procedure be found to be in contradiction to any of the industry standards, or a member company is found guilty of malpractice, they will be issued with a written warning.

 9.0.3 The faulting member will be instructed to conduct repairs/upgrades based on the findings of the report.